pungggi/PersonalLookup/README.md

 A PowerShell module for quickly storing, retrieving, and managing personal text snippets via a simple key-value database.
 Perfect for frequently accessed information like account numbers, IDs, or any text you need to access quickly.

+## Background

+This module was created as a PowerShell replacement for the "Need" plugin for [Wox](http://www.wox.one/) launcher, providing similar functionality directly within PowerShell.
+It gives you the same convenient ability to store and retrieve text snippets but with added security through encryption and deeper integration with PowerShell.

+**Credits**: Inspired by the original Wox "Need" plugin (http://www.wox.one/plugin/87) by Shinao.

 ## Features

 - Store text snippets with easy-to-remember keys